MIDDLE GRADES EDUCATION (6-9)

 EDUC 642 Measurement, Assessment, and Action Research for 21st

 EDUC 643 Current Issues in Middle Grades Education 6 SH

 EDUC 644 Teaching Strategies for Diverse Populations 6 SH

 EDUC 645 Teaching Content Literacy in the Age at Accountability 6 SH

 - Each course in the Middle Grades program includes assignments that lead to the final capstone project.
 One semester hour will be added to the first, third, and fifth cohort courses leading to the final capstone presentation in the last class.
 Action research will be utilized by the candidate in developing the capstone project.

 - The capstone requirements will be outlined in the one hour classes and students will begin the process during the first class.
 The rubric utilized to evaluate the capstone includes teacher knowledge and leadership, respectful educational environment, content and curriculum expertise, student learning, and reflection.

-- The final capstone will be presented during the final course in the cohort to education faculty and graduate students.
+- The final capstone will be presented during the final course in the cohort to the final course education faculty member and to a group of ten interested peers.
 The candidate’s faculty committee will determine his/her worthiness to be awarded the Master’s Degree in Middle Grades Education.

 - If capstone is not successfully defended by the end of the program requirements, the candidate will continue to take EDUC 699 (1 hr. credit) until all requirements are met.